timothymin/timothymin.github.io/_posts/2025-05-11-zeroshotrl.md

 For any reward function $R$,
 we can estimate the latent vector of reward by $z_R =\mathbb{E}_\rho[R(s)B(s)]$, using small amount of samples of given data.

-Theoretically, the optimal $Q$-function and optimal policy of the reward parameterized by $z_R$ can be derived by
+Theoretically, the optimal Q-function and optimal policy of the reward parameterized by $z_R$ can be derived by

 $$
 \begin{equation}